Regulus (Alpha Leonis)

 Fast spin and flattened shape

 Regulus has an extremely rapid rate of rotation.
-Its equatorial rotation velocity is 317 km/s (709,000 mph), compared with the Sun's 2 km/s (4,470 mph).1 Whereas Sun takes a month to spins once around, Regulus dos the same in 15.9 hours.
+Its equatorial rotation velocity is 317 km/s (709,000 mph), compared with the Sun's 2 kilometers per second (4,470 mph).1 Whereas Sun takes a month to spins once around, Regulus dos the same in 15.9 hours.
 If Regulus spun just 10% faster, researchers estimate, it would fly apart.

 This rapid rotation flattens Regulus into a pumpkin shape.
 Its equatorial diameter is 32% greater than its polar diameter: the former is 1.65 milliarcseconds and the latter 1.25 milliarcseconds.
 At Regulus' distance, these numbers translate into actual equatorial and polar diameters of 4.16 and 3.14 solar diameters, respectively.
 The distortion results in a big difference in surface temperature of the star between poles (15,400 K) and equator (10,300 K).
 Furthermore, because the poles are so hot, the star shines brightest there.
 The equator radiates only 20% as much light per square inch as the poles do.
 Previously, this phenomenon of gravity darkening had been seen only in the case of eclipsing binaries.